Or search by topic

-Each player begins by writing 50 on their score sheet.
+All players begin by writing 50 on their score sheets.

-Add the two numbers the peas land on.
+They toss the peas onto the game board, and add the two numbers that the peas land on.

 The first player to reach zero wins.